Apply for funding

 - If the budget requested is reasonable and reports other sources of funding already available.

-2. If your project meets all aspects above, it is then evaluated by two external reviewers, who are specialist in the cancer concerned by the proposal, and by one patient representative.
+2. If your project meets all aspects above, it is then evaluated by two external reviewers, who are specialists in the cancer concerned by the proposal, and by one patient representative.

 3. Trials that are deemed excellent are then presented to our Board.
 In parallel, a feasibility assessment is performed.